abhaysp95/my-config-files/README.md

 * Shows error code
 * Shows command execution timing
 * Show `ins` and `normal` mode for vi-mode
+* Reduce information from right prompt one by one if terminal shrinks vertically

 Different git features are shown below in screenshot:
 ![git-features](.local/bin/screenshots/git_features_current_prompt.png)